 - Sunny/Clear Weather will boost Landorus' Ground type moves.

-- Wind will boost Landorus' Dragon type move.
+- Wind will boost Landorus' Psychic type move.

-- Partly Cloudy Weather will boost Landorus' Rock type moves.
+- Partly Cloudy Weather will boost Landorus' Rock type move.

 - Cloudy Weather will boost Landorus' Fighting type move.